Global Exposure in the New Normal Part 5 – South Korea & Thailand

 Always make friends with local peers as they will know tips and tricks to save in your host country!
 Before travelling, look out for non-peak periods so that the tickets are cheaper.
 So, try to plan ahead by researching the public and school holidays in your host country.

-Dominic Ler, undergraduate, Lee Kong Chian School of Business
+Dominic Ler, graduate, Lee Kong Chian School of Business

 Host Country: Kingdom of Thailand